Robert-Cassey/angular-test/README.md

 4. Introduce configurable pagination (rows of 5, 10, 20)
 5. Introduce sortable columns
 6. Introduce a filter for searching by city name

-## Additional Tasks
-You may be asked to complete one or more of these additional tasks:

-* Write  or describe some unit tests
-* Create a graph that displays the median average global temperature and plot cities available in the API above/below the median
+7. Create a graph that displays the temperature for all cities.
-* Try to use semantic and accessible HTML with SCSS or LESS
+8. Include the the mean temperature of all cities on the graph
+7. Implement a unit test to confirm the pagination works
+8. Implement a unit test for the city filter

 # Open weather API